alexisxmartinez/MXToyStore2023_Power-BI/README.md

 - 🔢 Units =	Units sold
 - 📊 Stock_On_Hand =	Stock quantity of the product in the store (inventory)

-## The main objectives of this project are:
+## 🔍 The main objectives of this project are:

 - Perform comprehensive data analysis to gain insights into the stores, products, and sales transactions.
 - Identify patterns, trends, and relationships within the dataset.
 - Conduct statistical analysis to uncover key metrics and performance indicators.
 - Build predictive models to forecast sales and optimize inventory management.
 - Develop interactive and visually appealing dashboards to present findings and insights.
-- What to Expect

 ## Throughout this project, you can expect to: